 🥄 Instructions

-- Rinse lentils, strain and place in a bowl then cover with hot water.
+- Rinse lentils, drain and place in a bowl then cover with hot water.
 Let lentils soak for 30 minutes.

-- In a deep pot over medium heat, fry sliced onions in oil until golden brown.
+- In a deep pot over medium-high heat, fry sliced onions in oil until golden brown.

 - Remove with a slotted spoon and place on a plate with a paper towel.